Acanella

-Acanella is a genus of deep sea bamboo coral of the family Isididae.
+Acanella is a genus of deep sea corals of the family Keratoisididae.
 Acanella are mainly studied and found in Hawaii, they are able to survive in high-flow sites and are preyed upon by nudibranch mollusks.
 It has a high fecundity and small size that allows high dispersal and recruitment; however, it has been classified as a vulnerable marine organism due to its vulnerability to bottom fishing gear.
-It contains the following species: